 Do I have to submit test scores to The University of Scranton?

-No, The University of Scranton is test optional, so you can decide if you want to to include your ACT or SAT scores.
-If you have higher than average scores, you probably want to include them.
-If you scored lower than a school's average,, you may want not want to include them in your application..
+❌ No, The University of Scranton is test optional, so it's up to you if you want to submit test scores or not.
+If your scores are higher than the school's average, you should strongly consider submitting them.
+If you scored lower than a school's average, you it might make sense to leave them out of your application.

 What is The University of Scranton's acceptance rate?

-The University of Scranton's acceptance rate is [rate]%.
+✅ The University of Scranton's acceptance rate is 83%.

 What is the early action acceptance rate at The University of Scranton?